babashka/cli/API.md

   * `:inherit` - only needed when you pass a dispatch-level `:inherit` to `dispatch`; pass the same value so `Inherited options:` matches.
                  Per-option `:inherit true` is detected automatically.
+  * `:spec`    - the dispatch-level spec, when you pass one to `dispatch`: options accepted at every level, listed under `Inherited options:` since no ancestor node declares them.

   Options are listed in the entry's `:order` when it has one, else in spec order (a vec-of-pairs `:spec` keeps its order; a map follows key order, unreliable